 3:1 Finally, my brothers, rejoice in Sovereign.
 For me to write the same things to you is not troublesome and for you it is the safe thing.
-2 Watch out for the 'dogs',11 watch out for the evil workers,12 watch out for the mutilation!13 3 For it is we who are the circumcision, the ones who worship by God's Spirit and glory in Christ Jesus, and who put no confidence in flesh 4 (though I myself actually have basis for such confidence).
+2 Watch out for the 'dogs', watch out for the bad workers, watch out for the mutilation!11 3 For it is we who are the circumcision,